 Warning Signs – Ignored.

-Almost immediately after the switch, warning signs began appearing that something was wrong.
-Residents began to notice a change in the water's color, taste and odor.
-Many complained of rashes, and concerns were raised to officials about the safety of the water.
-In response to the complaints, Flint mayor Dayne Walling and state-appointed emergency manager Darnell Earley doubled down on their decision and told residents that the water was safe to drink.
+Almost immediately after the switch to the Flint River as a water source, warning signs appeared that something was going very wrong.
+People living and working in Flint saw the water being discolored, foul-smelling, and with a bad taste, and made complaints, which were largely ignored, with the poisoned water flowing into homes for 18 months.
+Residents began developing skin rashes, losing hair, and experiencing itchy skin.
+Complaints were raised to city officials about the safety of the water, which were largely discounted or ignored.
+In response to the flood of complaints, Flint mayor Dayne Walling and state-appointed emergency manager Darnell Earley doubled down on their decision, telling residents the water was safe to drink.

 Residents' complaints went unheeded.
 Disenfranchised by the state appointment of an emergency manager, residents found themselves unable to hold public officials accountable and have a say in the governing of their city.
 It took national media attention to get the state to acknowledge and address the problem, but it is too late to undo the damage to the thousands who have been permanently harmed by the state government's cavalier conduct.